Report Viewer

 Bayley Scales of Infant Development (Bayley III, BSID)

-Availability
+Availability |

 Please click here for permission requests.

-Classification
+Classification |

-Supplemental: Epilepsy, Mitochondrial Disease (Mito), Neuromuscular Disease (NMD), Spinal Muscular Atrophy (SMA), Stroke, and Traumatic Brain Injury (TBI).
+Supplemental: Epilepsy, Mitochondrial Disease (Mito), Neuromuscular Disease (NMD), Spinal Muscular Atrophy (SMA), Stroke, and Traumatic Brain Injury (TBI)

 Exploratory: SCI-Pediatric (age 1 month-42 months)

-Short Description of Instrument
+Short Description of Instrument |

-Construct measured: Cognitive, Language, Motor, Social-Emotional, Adaptive Behavior
+Construct Measured: Cognitive, Language, Motor, Social-Emotional, Adaptive Behavior

-Generic vs. disease specific: Generic
+Generic vs. Disease-specific: Generic

-Means of administration: Examiner and/or Parent administered.
+Means of Administration: Examiner and/or Parent administered

 Background: The Bayley Scales of Infant Development (BSID) (Bayley III) is designed to assess the global development of infants ages 1 to 42 months.
 The Bayley is used to describe the current developmental functioning of infants and toddlers and to assist in diagnosis and treatment planning for infants with developmental delays or disabilities.
 It is frequently used in research to describe the developmental status of children with medical conditions and developmental disabilities.

-Overview: The Bayley Scales were first published by Nancy Bayley in The Bayley Scales of Infant Development (Bayley, 1969), with a second edition in 1993 (Bayley, 1993) and the current edition published in 2005 (Bayley 2005).
+Overview: The Bayley Scales were first published by Nancy Bayley in The Bayley Scales of Infant Development (Bayley, 1969), with a second edition in 1993 (Bayley, 1993) and the current edition published in 2019 (Bayley & Aylward, 2019).
 The scales have been used extensively worldwide to assess the development of infants and toddlers.
 It is the most commonly used measure of development in this age range in both clinical and research settings.
 It is administered by examiners who are experienced clinicians specifically trained in Bayley test procedures.
 The examiner presents a series of test materials to the child and observes the child's responses and behaviors.
 The test contains items designed to identify young children at risk for developmental delay.

 There are five scales.
 Cognitive, Language and Motor Scales are administered by a clinician and the Social-Emotional and Adaptive Behavior Scale are completed by a parent or caregiver.
-The Cognitive Scale assesses: play skills; information processing (attention to novelty, habituation, memory, and problem-solving); counting and number skills.
+The Cognitive Scale assesses play skills; information processing (attention to novelty, habituation, memory, and problem-solving); counting and number skills.
 The Language Scale contains both expressive and receptive language subtests, assessing communication skills (language, pre-language skills, and gestures).
 The Motor Scale has two subtests, the Gross Motor and Fine Motor.
 The Social- Emotional Scale, based on The Greenspan Social-Emotional Growth Chart: A Screening Questionnaire for Infants and Young Children, assesses emotional and social functioning as well as sensory processing.
 The Adaptive Behavior Scale, based on the Adaptive Behavior Assessment System-Second Edition, assesses the attainment of practical skills necessary for a child to function independently and meet environmental demands.
-The Bayley-III contains "growth Scores" to monitor a child's developmental progress over time.
+The Bayley-III contains "growth scores" to monitor a child's developmental progress over time.

-Comments/Special Instructions
+Comments/Special Instructions |

 Note: This is less relevant in children any older than 42 months of age.
 It is an infant development scale.
 If the study involved children with pre-study disabilities, it is not likely to be relevant or useful.